JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/spline_from_points.rst

 Inputs
 ------

-- **Points** - A vector list that represent the position of the handles of the output splines.
+- **Points** - A vector list that represents the position of the handles of the output splines.
 - **Cyclic** - A boolean which if True will connect the first handle to the last handle and thus having a closed spline.

 Outputs